 Using custom permission schemes

-If you want to customize the permission scheme for your service desk, make sure that you grant permissions to users by granting them:
+If you want to customize the permission scheme for your service project, make sure that you grant permissions to users by granting them:

 - to the Administrators role for administrators

 - to the Service Desk Team role for agents

 - to the Service Management Collaborators role for collaborators